|

 sunrise over the Andes.

-drove through the outskirts, then a huge market area which featured
+drove through the outskirts of Iquitos, then to a huge market area which featured

 motorcycle-driven 3-wheel cabs.
 No roads come this far so everything comes